How to Detect Page Rotation

 Frequently Asked Questions

-Yes, the `DetectPageOrientation` function in IronOCR performs well with text-dense documents.
+Yes, IronOCR's DetectPageOrientation function is designed to perform well even with text-dense documents.

 Chaknith Bin